-Today’s post is in response to a question received on the Web site.
+Today’s post is in response to a question received on the website.
 A young man who is preparing for his mission asked me how I would respond to his non-member friend who asked why Joseph Smith practiced polygamy.
-The polygamy question is one I got only a time or two on my mission, but one that missionaries should be prepared to answer.
+The polygamy question is one I got only a time or two on my mission, but missionaries today are more likely to get asked about it, so they should be prepared to respond.

-First, I would answer that polygamy is part of our past, but not part of the present Mormon Church.
-Joseph Smith began publicly teaching the principle of plural marriage (polygamy) in the 1840s, but by the year 1890 (119 years ago), polygamy was officially discontinued by the Church.
+First, I would answer that polygamy is part of our past, but not part of the present Church of Jesus Christ of Latter-day Saints.
+Joseph Smith began publicly teaching the principle of plural marriage (polygamy) in the 1840s, but by the year 1890, polygamy was officially discontinued by the Church.
 The book of the Doctrine and Covenants contains the official declaration from Church President Wilford Woodruff ending polygamy.
-Also, last year, the Church created a site with a lot of good resources for people seeking the truth about Mormon polygamy.
-Bottom line, today there are over 15 million Mormons around the world, and none of them practice polygamy.
+Today there are over 16 million members of the Church around the world, and none of them practice polygamy.

-Now, having established Mormons do not now practice polygamy, it still doesn’t address the question of why Joseph Smith instituted the practice in the early days of the Church.
+Now, having established that the Church does not now practice polygamy, it still doesn’t address the question of why Joseph Smith instituted the practice in the early days of the Church.
 To answer the why question, I’d like to quote the Church’s official statement on polygamy.
 It reads:

 “At certain times and for His specific purposes, God, through His prophets, has directed the practice of plural marriage (sometimes called polygamy), which means one man having more than one living wife at the same time.
 In obedience to direction from God, Latter-day Saints followed this practice for about 50 years during the 1800s but officially ceased the practice of such marriages after the Manifesto was issued by President Woodruff in 1890.
 Since that time, plural marriage has not been approved by The Church of Jesus Christ of Latter-day Saints and any member adopting this practice is subject to losing his or her membership in the Church.” (emphasis added)